suneraz/PrintBid/README.md

 ```
 flask db upgrade
 ```
-This must be run after every fresh clone/extraction, and again any time a new migration file is added.
+This must be run after every fresh clone, and again any time a new migration file is added.

 ---